mohanmca/professional_certification/aws-dva-c02/aws_db/5_1_aws_db_database_anki.md

 ## AWS RDS (instead of own EC2)

-* scale compute metrics in or out independently
+* Scale compute metrics in or out independently
   * processor size, the amount of storage, or the IOPS speed, independently of each other.
 * The automatic backups and patching.
 * RDS run a synchronous, or asynchronous version of your database, in a different availability zone. (multi AZ support for all RDS)